Preceptors model professional behaviors and values for future RDNs.

 obtaining an affiliation agreement will begin.

-- If a current affiliation agreement is already established between your site and D’Youville College, the department will proceed with the scheduling of Dietetics students with you and your facility.
+- If a current affiliation agreement is already established between your site and D’Youville College, the department will proceed with the scheduling of Nutrition and Dietetics students with you and your facility.

 - If an affiliation agreement is not already in place between your site and D’Youville College, we will initiate an affiliation agreement and notify the approved preceptor once a fully-executed agreement is in place.